Last update: 09.30.2019

 VPN, battery non-optimized – 4G LTE

 As you can see, there is no clear advantage in setting non-optimized mode for Astrill’s Android app.
 And when it comes to the paid and free version, one gives a better download speed while the other offers a better upload speed.
-Therefore, we can only conclude that Astrill for Android is a fast VPN.
-It can be very fast, even the fastest with an extra punch from their VIP servers.
+Therefore, we can only conclude that both free and paid Astrill for Android is a fast VPN.
+It can even be the fastest with an extra punch from their VIP servers.

 Should you try Astrill Android VPN?